Updated January 15, 2021

 SR Line Overview (Rokkor Files)

-The SR-T 101 introduced a number of metering advances.
 Black SR-Ts are rare and sought after.
-The SR-T 102 is considered the best of the SR-T line because the early models show aperture information in the viewfinder and have mirror lockup.
-The SR-T 202 has similar features to the 101 but without mirror lockup.
+Some consider the SR-T 102 to be the best of the SR-T line because the early models show aperture information in the viewfinder and have mirror lockup.
+The SR-T 202 has similar features to the 102 but without mirror lockup.
 All are sturdy models that work well.
 My first ever SLR was an SR-T 101.

 A series of consumer SLRs.
 The XG-M is considered the best.
 The XG7 was the first.